Grain and Equipment Storage Building

 She would trade some of her fresh vegetables with other ladies from the church for jams and jellies that they made.
 The barter system at its best.

-The only additional work was to cut the kernels off of hundreds of corn cooked cobs with a nice sharp knife.
-The kernels would then be put into a Tupperware container and after writing the date on the side with a marker it was placed into the freezer.
+The only additional work was to cut the kernels off of hundreds of corn-cooked cobs with a nice sharp knife.
+The kernels would then be put into a Tupperware container, and after writing the date on the side with a marker, it was placed into the freezer.
 We would take a bunch of the pickles, corn and other canned goods back to Omaha.

 Bessie would send us out before breakfast to collect some eggs.
 Let me tell you, taking a chicken’s egg can be scary.
 They’re usually not very happy with you.
 They’d start pecking at your hands or going at you with their nasty claws.
 Grandpa Frank would just grab them around the neck, lift them up in the air, take their eggs and put them down.
-No fuss.
+No fuss.It was important to collect them as soon as they were laid.
+You didn’t want to crack open an egg from breakfast and have a partially developed embryo come out.

-Once Bessie let me take a couple of eggs home to see if I could get them to hatch into chicks.
+Once, Bessie let me take a couple of eggs home to see if I could get them to hatch into chicks.
 I had just purchased an egg incubator.

 It takes 21 days for a chicken to fully form and hatch.
 It was very exciting to watch the baby chick start to peck its way out of the shell.
 Nature is very cool.
 You’re so tempted to just make a big hole and get the chick out.
-Though I did flick a few small pieces of shell off I mostly let the little guy do his thing.
+Though I did flick a few small pieces of shell off, I mostly let the little guy do his thing.
 Once it was out, I took it out and put it into a cardboard box with some straw and a light bulb in it to provide heat.

 I never hatched and raised another chick.

 I remember once finding an egg in the coop that had NO shell.
-Just the rubbery, membrane holding the yolk and egg white.
+Just the rubbery membrane holding the yolk and egg white.
 I took it home and brought it to “Show and Tell” at kindergarten that Monday.
 It was a big hit.

 DANGER: DO NOT PROCEED if you are squeamish about furry little animals and their untimely deaths.

-One of the problems in the pasture though was there were a good number of holes that would be a constant battle.
+As recounted in several other farm stories, we raised cows.
+They spent a lot of their time out in the pasture around the pond doing cow things.
+Like tipping humans over—just kidding.
+One of the problems in the pasture, though, was there were a good number of holes that would be a constant battle.
 Walking or running cows and holes are a really bad mix.
 It tends to lead to broken legs and a swearing grandfather.

-Bessie’s cooking was legendary with no recipe books, just her memory, feel and taste buds to guide her.
-For the Holidays there was the Christmas Goose and Thanksgiving Turkey, her scratch gravy, the various vegetables that were all grown in her garden during the summer and canned for later use throughout the winter.
-SO many things seemed to be cooked in lard — yum — and there of course were her desserts.
+Holidays were a big thing for us on the farm.
+Part of it was because of tradition.
+Part of it was to enjoy Grandma “Bessie” Cernik’s awesome food.
+Lastly, it was great to see the cousins, aunts, and uncles.
+Bessie’s cooking was legendary, with no recipe books, just her memory, feel and taste buds to guide her.
+For the holidays, there was Christmas Goose and Thanksgiving Turkey, her scratch gravy, and various vegetables that were all grown in her garden during the summer and canned for later use throughout the winter.
+Everything seemed to be cooked in lard—yum—and, of course, there were her desserts.
 Kolaches with cherry, peach, poppy seed, cream and other centers.
 These were her main staples.
-And she also made Rosettes with her Rosette iron, fried in lard and dipped in frosting.
+She also made Rosettes with her Rosette iron, fried in lard and dipped in frosting.
 They were awesome.

-My mom would always bring dozens of Christmas cookies too and the other Aunts would bring along their specialties.
+My mom would always bring dozens of Christmas cookies, too, and the other Aunts would bring along their specialties.

-One of the things I remember when I still believed in the Fat, Jolly guy in the Red Suit was how some of the older cousins would sneak outside and use some sticks to draw lines in the snow that we were told were made by his sleigh.
+One of the things I remember when I still believed in the Fat, Jolly Guy in the Red Suit was how some of the older cousins would sneak outside and use some sticks to draw lines in the snow that we were told were made by his sleigh.

-Growing up we knew about Ray’s German parachute that he brought back from Germany when his unit captured the airfield at “Bad Langensalza”.
-One day when ALL of the cousins were at the farm, it was brought down from the attic and taken to the pasture.
+Growing up, we knew about Ray’s German parachute that he brought back from Germany when his unit captured the airfield at “Bad Langensalza.”
+One day, when ALL of the cousins were at the farm, it was brought down from the attic and taken to the pasture.
 I don’t remember if we still had any cows at that time but if so, they were put into the barn/corral area and locked up.

 One of the older cousins strapped it on while the parachute was spread out on the field.
-We lifted the edges until the parachute was filled with air and the person strapped in tried to keep if from dragging him off.
+We lifted the edges until the parachute was filled with air, and the person strapped in tried to keep it from dragging him off.
 If it did, a bunch of us would run ahead of the parachute and jump into it, thus deflating it and saving said cousin from the barbed wire fence.

 The chute is still around, and rumor has it that it’s in Cousin Chris’ attic, minus a sled.